rqu/snaketongs/README.md

   - Note that no isolation is currently supported by snagetongs itself.
     Replacing the `python` binary with a wrapper that drops privileges and/or closes itself in a container would not be hard, though.
     (Theoretically, `python` could even be replaced with a script that runs a full-blown virtual machine and the actual interpreter inside it.)

+## Compatibility

+**Operating system:** Standard C++ currently does not offer a portable way to start a subprocess and communicate with it.
+As such, snaketongs uses unix library functions (standardized by POSIX.1‐2001 and later standards), such as `pipe`, `fdopen`, `fork`, `execlp`, `waitid`.
+This platform-specific code is separated into `subproc.c` and could be reimplemented for other platforms.

+**C++ language and library:** snaketongs depends heavily on C++20 features, especially concepts and auto parameters.
+Adding C++17 support would be non-trivial and is not planned.

+**Python language and library:** snaketongs uses `queue.SimpleQueue` (added in Python 3.7, released 2018).
+As such, versions up to 3.6.x (end-of-life 2018) are not supported by snaketongs.
+Support for versions as old as 3.2 can be added by modifying `entry.py`:
+- replace `SimpleQueue` with `Queue` and disable garbage collection while dequeuing in `process_queue()`
+- remove the underscore (`_`) in the last line